Music 201, Volume 3

 For years, the Connecticut College community has marked the anniversary of Shepard's death with a public vigil.
 This year the vigil is Wednesday, Oct.
 12, from 8 to 9:30 p.m. at the Ad Astra Garden on Tempel Green.

-"We hope to raise awareness about violence and hatred towards LGBTQ people and inspire people to actively work to create change," said Kristen McAleenan '13, one of the student coordinators of the event, which is hosted by Connecticut College's sexuality and gender alliance club.
+"We hope to raise awareness about violence and hatred towards LGBTQ people and inspire people to actively work to create change," said Kristen McAleenan '13, one of the student coordinators of the event, which is hosted by Connecticut College.

 McAleenan and her fellow coordinators - juniors Meghan Rossini, Brittany Armstrong and Andrew Sowle - have scheduled a program featuring speakers and song.
 Spectrum will provide candles and song lyrics; attendees are asked only to "bring their friends," McAleenan said.